Atmung beim Baby – warum die Atembewegung so entscheidend ist

 • Breathing is clearly visible in the chest and abdomen.

-• Babies breathe significantly faster than adults – about 30–50 breaths per minute (adults: 12–20).
+• Babies breathe significantly faster than adults – approximately 30–50 breaths per minute (adults: 12–20).

 Why SpO₂ measurement is not sufficient here